silogen/docs/README.md

 # SiloGen AMD Enterprise AI platform documentation

-## Documentation

 The documentation for this project is built using MkDocs with the Material theme.
+The documentation utilizes Github actions which import Markdown files from multiple sources into this consolidated documentation repository.

-### Setting up documentation locally
+## Setting up documentation locally

 1. Install documentation dependencies:
    ```bash